AvaProtocol/OAK-docs/_docs/run-node-service.md

 if the process is killed.
 Here are some other commands that might be useful while operating an OAK node.

+* `systemctl status oak-collator --no-pager --full` Get the running status of the program.
+The `--no-pager` option will avoid text cutoff from long lines.
-* `journalctl -u oak-collator`
+* `journalctl -u oak-collator -f`
-    * View logs for the node. `man journalctl` for more filtering options.
+  View logs of the program.
+The `-f` will follow and stream the latest lines.
+For more display options please refer to the instructions in `man journalctl`.
 * `systemctl restart oak-collator`
-    * Restart the collator service
+  Restart the collator service

 ## Monitoring & Alerting